 Anay's Will to Learn: A Woman's Education in the Shadow of the Maquiladora by Elaine Hampton and Anay Palomeque Carillo Fifteen-year-old Anay is wooed from her Chiapas home to work in the factories in Ciudad Juarez.
 In spite of poverty, abuse, and cancer, she achieves her education and then creates schools for women in her Chiapas home.
 Your purchase is a donation of $15.00 to women's education in Chiapas.

 SHOP FOR WEAVINGS -- We have hundreds of blouses, table runners, placemat sets, purses, and other beautiful items -- too many to display.
-If you are interested, please call us and we can arrange a meeting by Skype so you can shop for specific items.
+If you are interested, please call us and we can arrange an online meeting so you can shop for specific items.
 575-621-5999.